Quantcast

 Read on for tips about fertilizers, soil, and plant nutrients.

-• Plants need to be fertilized because most soil does not provide the essential nutrients required for optimum growth.
+• Plants require fertilization because most soil does not provide the essential nutrients required for optimum growth.

 • Even if you are able to start with great garden soil, as your plants grow, they absorb nutrients and leave the soil less fertile.